ta0kira/zeolite/tests/traces/README.md

 Note that there *will* be warnings about unreachable code.

-You can then examine `$ZEOLITE_PATH/tests/traces/.zeolite-cache/traced-lines` to see what trace contexts `zeolite` picked up during compilation.
-Every line that is commented with `TRACED` should have an entry in `traced-lines`.
+You can then examine `zeolite --show-traces $ZEOLITE_PATH/tests/traces` to see what trace contexts `zeolite` picked up during compilation.
+Every line that is commented with `TRACED` should have an entry in `--show-traces`.

-`traced-lines` can be used with `zeolite -t --log-traces traces.csv ...` to determine which lines of code have not been covered by the executed tests.